 • Education: Master of Science, Nuclear Engineering (Minor Mathematics), NCSU, 1986; Bachelor of Science, Nuclear Engineering, North Carolina State University (NCSU), 1983

 • Personal Honors and Awards: Appointment to JHU Applied Physics Laboratory Principal Professional Staff, 2007; Department of the Navy Superior Public Service Award, 1995; Center for Naval Analyses (CNA) Phil E. DePoy Award for Analytical Excellence, 1996

-Robin lives in Columbia MD with her wonderful husband Max Crownover – a cherished blessing in her life.
-They share their home with two golden retrievers and six cats.
-Robin has also been a Group Fitness Instructor since 1990 and teaches Aerobics, Body Pump and Dance for the Columbia Association.
+Ms. Holliday lives in Columbia, MD, with her wonderful husband, Dr. Max Crownover – also an Artist in the Gallery and a cherished blessing in her life.
+They share their home with two golden retrievers and four cats.